jmqlol/home-ops/README.md

 This is a monorepository implementing infrastructure-as-code (IaC) and GitOps practices for my home Kubernetes cluster using tools such as [ArgoCD](https://github.com/argoproj/argo-cd) and [Renovate](https://github.com/renovatebot/renovate).

-This project was largely inspired by [onedr0p/flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) but built entirely from scratch because I hate myself.
-Huge thanks to the amazing [k8s@home](https://discord.gg/sTMX7Vh) community for making Kubernetes accessible to homelabbers and hobbyists like me.
+This project is forked directly from [jdmcmahan/home-ops](https://github.com/jdmcmahan/home-ops) with modifications to suit my environment, which in turn is largely inspired by [onedr0p/flux-cluster-template](https://github.com/onedr0p/flux-cluster-template)

 ## ⛵ Kubernetes

-My k8s cluster is running on bare-metal Talos servers.
+k8s cluster is running on virtualized Talos servers on Proxmox.
 The infrastructure is somewhat hyperconverged with nodes handling both application workloads and block storage via [Rook Ceph](https://github.com/rook/rook).

 ### Installation

-I use [Sidero Omni](https://www.siderolabs.com/platform/saas-for-kubernetes/) as the management plane for my cluster.
+[Sidero Omni](https://www.siderolabs.com/platform/saas-for-kubernetes/) is the management plane for the cluster.
 The nodes are [automatically bootstraped and provisioned over PXE](https://omni.siderolabs.com/docs/how-to-guides/how-to-register-a-bare-metal-machine-pxe/) based on the resources defined in [/infrastructure/sidero/omni](https://github.com/jdmcmahan/home-ops/tree/main/infrastructure/sidero/omni).

 ### Core Components